emaverick2001/PersonalPortfolio/src/content/blog/critical-role-server.md

 recently, but wanted a better way to sync my progress between devices, as I'll often listen to the show while driving or in the background on desktop.
 YouTube works, but doesn't always sync progress properly, and I didn't enjoy scrubbing through 4-hour long videos when progress didn't sync.
-There is a Spotify podcast, but it doesn't have the video, it's missing some content, and I found it frustrating to scroll through the app to find the show again whenever I wanted to continue listening.
+There is a podcast, but it doesn't have the video, it's missing some content, and I found it frustrating to scroll through my podcast app to find the show again whenever I wanted to continue listening.

 The goal: Critical Role Season 2, properly synced between devices.
 Continue watching/listening with as close to one click as possible.